 The output time series is generated at the back end of an unknown unviewable system: the black box.
 At the front end of the box enter the forces and variables that help produce the output time series, these are called the input and are considered unknowable and unmeasurable.
 Combining the input with the inner workings of the black box produces the collected output time series.

-The algorithm searches for the hidden patterns within the time series by following a set of steps that will try to replicate the unknown black box, thus, it tries to recreate the system that initially produced the output time series.
-Once an approximate model is found, the input is shifted into the future through the derived black box to generate a possible prediction of the system at the output.
+The algorithm searches for the hidden patterns within the output time series by following a set of steps that will try to mimic the unknown black box, thus, it tries to recreate the system that initially produced the output time series.
+Once an approximate model for the black box is found, the given time series (the output time series) is shifted into the future through the derived black box to generate a possible prediction of the system at the output.

 The black box consists of a feed-forward neural network.
 It is trained using a back propagation algorithm, enveloped within a genetic algorithm.
 A random noise generator with various distributions is employed throughout the architecture of the network.

 Below is a diagram of a single neural network.
 It consists of input neurons, shown as the five objects on the left, hidden neurons, the middle connected objects, and a single output neuron, the single object to the far right.
 The connecting lines represent possible pathways for information flow connecting each individual neuron.